ZhenpengLin111/Content-Manager/README.md

 ## Installation

-To run any of the projects locally, follow these steps:
+To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/ZhenpengLin111/Article-Manager.git`
 2. Navigate to the project directory: `cd Article-Manager`